KontosPetros/Circuloos-integration/README.md

   }
 }
 ```
+You can utilize the following command [getDataOrionSensorViaKong.sh](https://github.com/european-dynamics-rnd/circuloos-data-platform/blob/master/commands_URL/getDataOrionSensorViaKong.sh) to read/GET the data from the CIRCULOOS Data platform.

 Create a file named reading.json with the data received from the data platform and place it on your corresponding folder under verification-phase-1

 #### 3.2.2 Providing data to the CIRCULOOS data platform